-The office and warehouse rental extension agreement in Vancouver, British Columbia with a term of 36 months, commencing September 1, 2024 and terminating on August 31, 2027, to develop its clean energy technology and IP.
+The office and warehouse rental extension agreement in Vancouver, British Columbia to accommodate the development of the Company's clean energy technology and IP, has a term of 36 months, commencing September 1, 2024 and terminating on August 31, 2027.
 Pursuant to this agreement, the Company has a commitment to lease the technology research and development space at a base rent rate of \$58,317 per annum in year one, \$61,094 per annum in year two, and \$63,871 per annum in year three, plus common costs and taxes.